-The likelihood for Newell's shearwaters to collide with Project components such as construction cranes, the permanent met tower, and vehicles, if driven at night, is negligible.
+The likelihood for Newell's shearwaters to collide with Project components such as construction cranes, the permanent met tower, transmission lines, and vehicles, if driven at night, is negligible as shearwaters are known to demonstrate a high level of avoidance behavior.
 Construction equipment would be present for relatively short periods and is highly visible.
 There are no known Newell's shearwater breeding colonies on Oahu, and passage rates of potential Newell's shearwaters during Project nocturnal radar surveys were very low.
+Because all shearwater-like targets detected during radar surveys were flying more than 82 ft (25 m) above the ground, well above the maximum height of the Project transmission line (49 ft [15 m]), the risk of Newell's shearwaters colliding with Project power lines is negligible.
+All transmission lines will also be marked according to APLIC standards.
 Additionally, although nighttime construction lighting could attract Newell's shearwaters, if present, any potential impact will be minimized by using shielded lights (unless essential for safety reasons).
-In addition, a biological monitor will be present during nighttime construction.
+In addition, a biological monitor will be present during any nighttime construction.
 If a Newell's shearwater is observed during nighttime construction, the biological monitor will suspend construction activities and turn off lighting as soon as it safe to do so, allowing the animal to move out of the area before resuming construction.
+Because the permanent met tower has no guy lines and the Newell's shearwater's has a well-developed ability to avoid obstacles, the potential for collision with the permanent met tower negligible.
 Finally, as most Project operations would occur during the day, vehicles would mostly be absent from the Project site when Newell's shearwaters would be expected to transit the site.
 Collectively, based on the information above, risk of take associated with these Project activities or collision associated with these Project components is considered negligible.